Farama-Foundation/PettingZoo/README.md

 observations = {0:[first agent's observation], 1:[second agent's observation] ... n-1:[nth agent's observation]}
 actions = {0:[first agent's action], 1:[second agent's action] ... n-1:[nth agent's action]}
 ```

-No environments included in PettingZoo are around this API.
-Supporting this API alone allows for small performance optimizations by through parallelization.
-The cumulative effect of these may prove useful when working with environments with tens of thousands of agents or more.
-This API uses a different env class as well- `MarkovEnv` instead of `AECEnv`.

 ## Other Utils